-ITUP is led by a distinguished nine-member Board of Directors with combined decades of experience in business, health care and health policy, some who have been involved since the first ITUP conference along with recently added board members.
+ITUP is led by a distinguished eight-member Board of Directors with combined decades of experience in business, health care and health policy, some who have been involved since the first ITUP conference along with recently added board members.
 ITUP board members bring their collective expertise and support to ensuring fulfillment of the ITUP mission, vision and values.

 Marian Mulkey is an independent consultant focused on strategic philanthropy and health policy.
 From 1999-2016 she held progressively responsible positions at the California Health Care Foundation (CHCF) in roles that involved learning, evaluation, and impact assessment; support for California’s implementation of the federal Affordable Care Act; informing efforts to expand coverage and improve access to health care; and analysis of California’s uninsured population and health insurance markets.
 Early in her career Marian worked for Kaiser Permanente, in county and federal government agencies, and in academic settings.